-\NOTE: As of May, 2019, science elective courses no longer require labs.
+NOTE: As of May, 2019, science elective courses no longer require labs.
 Please check with a Program Advisor to discuss options.

-\\NOTE: The seven open electives specified above may be filled with courses in the FNST I, II and III electives categories, provided all other requirements are met.
+NOTE: The seven open electives specified above may be filled with courses in the FNST I, II and III electives categories, provided all other requirements are met.

 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.
-For details, visit yukoncollege.yk.ca/yukon-first-nations-core-competency.